Further, Together Citizenship

 “Imagine what we could do for patients if each of us believes that quality begins with me,” says Joe Sapiente, Vice President of Global Quality Operations for the Minimally Invasive Therapies Group.

-By the end of FY2016, we plan to fully roll out Quality Begins With Me across our combined business.
 By sharing resources and best practices, we are confident the new Medtronic and our stakeholders will go further, together.

 Fuel cells are innovative low-carbon energy solutions that reduce the climate impact of energy production.
 In November 2014, we proudly installed our first natural gas fuel cell system at our facility in Santa Rosa, California.
 Provided by Bloom Energy, the system generates low carbon energy by using fuel cells to convert natural gas into electricity.
 Each year, the fuel cell system will cut over 500 metric tons of carbon emissions generated by our site — the equivalent of taking 116 cars off the road — and save $2.3 million.
 As an added benefit, it will reduce electricity-related water usage by more than 3 million gallons.